ZeroPie/JsThings/README.md

 DONT: Implicitly create a Global as a result of assigning to a variable that was never declared:
+Fix: dont do it or 'use strict' => reference Error is then thrown

 After Compile at Runtime
 <pre>